ulrichgreen/ulrichgreen.github.io/docs/architecture.md

 # Architecture

-Static-first, one person's build.
-Content in as MDX, out as HTML.
-React renders at build time.
-The browser gets clean documents with a thin progressive enhancement layer and a handful of interactive islands where they've earned it.
+This site is built on a simple idea: author content as files, run them through a small build pipeline, and ship plain HTML.

+The implementation uses a few modern tools, but the goal is not modernity for its own sake.
+The goal is to keep the system understandable, maintainable, and close to the shape of the web itself.

-## How It Builds
+## Overview

+Content lives in `content/` as MDX files with YAML frontmatter.

-`pnpm build` produces everything in `dist/`.
-One TypeScript build entry reads the full content graph, validates YAML frontmatter, compiles MDX into React components, then renders every page with `renderToStaticMarkup`.
-The output is plain HTML — no client framework needed to read a page.
+The build reads that content, validates the frontmatter, compiles the MDX into React components, renders the pages to static HTML, and writes the final site to `dist/`.

+The browser gets documents first.
+JavaScript is used for progressive enhancement and a small number of interactive islands, not for making basic pages exist in the first place.

+## Build Pipeline

+`pnpm build` produces the site in `dist/`.

+At a high level, the build does this:

+1. read the content graph from `content/`
+2. parse and validate frontmatter
+3. compile MDX into React component trees
+4. render those trees to static HTML with `react-dom/server`
+5. bundle CSS and browser JavaScript
+6. write additional generated artifacts such as feeds and SEO files
+7. check performance budgets for the final output

+The end result is plain HTML, plus CSS, plus a small amount of JavaScript where it has actually earned a job.

+## Layout and Rendering

-Templates and shared components are standard React TSX.
-MDX content renders through the same tree, but only components exposed through `src/content-components.tsx` are available to authors.
-That boundary is deliberate.
+Templates and shared UI are standard React TSX components.

+MDX content renders through the same tree, but content authors only get access to components exposed through `src/content-components.tsx`.
+That boundary is intentional.
+It keeps content authoring controlled and prevents MDX from turning into an ungoverned import party.

-`layout: article` in frontmatter routes a page through the article template by way of a small layout registry.
-Everything else gets the base layout.
-The `section` field is purely presentational — it controls the header breadcrumb and is inferred from the content directory path when not set explicitly.
-Islands — the only parts that hydrate — use `hydrateRoot` through a dedicated client entry.
-The rest of the page stays static.
+`layout: article` routes a page through the article template.
+Everything else uses the base layout.

+The `section` field is presentational.
+It controls the header breadcrumb and can be inferred from the content directory path when it is not set explicitly.
-The browser receives two separate scripts. `site.js` handles progressive enhancement — scroll effects, footnote reveals, and other document-level behavior. `islands.js` bundles React and hydrates interactive islands; it loads only on pages that contain islands.
-Islands support four hydration strategies — `load` (immediate), `visible` (IntersectionObserver), `idle` (requestIdleCallback), and `interaction` (on first user event) — configured via the `hydrate` prop in the island wrapper.

-`site.config.ts` at the repo root holds the shared site and build configuration — the canonical site URL, browser targets, and the performance budgets enforced at build time. `pnpm build` ends with a small performance budget report for total HTML, CSS, JS, and font weight in `dist/`, warning as the site nears the thresholds and failing once it crosses them. `pnpm test` runs two layers of checks: co-located unit tests for the content pipeline and standalone verifiers for the rendered output.
-The current verifier set checks JSX rendering, accessibility, internal links, the Atom feed, and the generated SEO artifacts (`robots.txt`, `sitemap.xml`, `_headers`, `og-image.svg`).
-CI runs `typecheck → build → test` on pull requests and before deployment.
+## Client-Side Code

+The site ships two browser entry points.

+`site.js` handles document-level progressive enhancement such as scroll effects and footnote reveals.

+`islands.js` hydrates interactive islands and is only loaded on pages that actually contain islands.

+Islands use `hydrateRoot` and support four hydration strategies:

+- `load` — hydrate immediately
+- `visible` — hydrate when the island enters the viewport
+- `idle` — hydrate when the browser is idle
+- `interaction` — hydrate on first user interaction

+The default posture is simple: if something can stay static, it stays static.

+## Content Model

+MDX is the content format.

+Frontmatter is YAML and is validated before the page moves further through the pipeline.

+The current author-facing fields are:

+- `title`
+- `description`
+- `layout`
+- `section`
+- `published`
+- `revised`
+- `note`
+- `summary`
+- `series`
+- `seriesOrder`

+Article pages use `layout: article` and must include `published`.

+Some metadata is derived during the build instead of being authored manually:

+- `words`
+- `readingTime`

+`summary` is optional.
+If `description` is absent, the build uses `summary` as the page description.

+Series support is opt-in. `series` names the sequence and `seriesOrder` determines order within it.
+When present, the article footer renders series navigation automatically.

+## Approved MDX Components

+MDX content can only use the components exposed through `src/content-components.tsx`.

+At the moment those are:

+- `ArticleList`
+- `Code`
+- `Hero`
+- `DemoWidget`

+`DemoWidget` is an island.
+The others are rendered at build time.

+This is deliberate.
+Most prose should stay prose.
+Components in content should solve a real problem, not serve as an excuse to smuggle application behavior into documents.

+## Project Structure

+The main directories are:

+- `content/` — MDX source content
+- `src/build/` — build pipeline code
+- `src/templates/` — page templates
+- `src/components/` — shared React components
+- `src/client/` — browser-side scripts
+- `src/islands/` — interactive islands
+- `src/styles/` — site styles
+- `src/context/` — shared React context
+- `src/types/` — type definitions
+- `docs/` — project documentation
+- `dist/` — generated output

+`dist/` is build output.
+It is not edited by hand.

-## The Stack
+## Tooling

-Every tool was chosen on purpose.
-Package scripts provide the command surface.
-TypeScript guards the seams — the content model, the rendering path, the template contracts.
-React and `react-dom/server` render everything at build time.
-MDX with `gray-matter` keeps content expressive without runtime compilation. `lightningcss` bundles the CSS. `esbuild` bundles the browser code. `chokidar` and `ws` power the dev server.
-That's it.
+The stack is intentionally small.

+- TypeScript for the build and contracts
+- React and `react-dom/server` for render-time composition
+- MDX and `gray-matter` for content authoring
+- `lightningcss` for CSS bundling
+- `esbuild` for browser bundles
+- `chokidar` and `ws` for the dev server

 No full-page hydration.
 No client-side routing.
 No CSS framework.
-No tool added because it's popular.

-## Where Things Live

-`content/` holds MDX source — pages, essays, everything the reader sees. `src/` holds all code that builds the site: build steps in `src/build/`, templates in `src/templates/`, shared pieces in `src/components/`, browser code in `src/client/`, islands in `src/islands/`, styles in `src/styles/`, shared React context in `src/context/`, and type definitions in `src/types/`. `docs/` is these files. `dist/` is generated output — never edited by hand.

-The component gate for MDX authors is `src/content-components.tsx`.
-Only what's exposed there is available in content.
-No `import` or `export` inside MDX files.

-## Authoring Content

-MDX is the content format.
-Frontmatter stays YAML, but it now passes through a typed validation step before the page enters the rest of the pipeline.
-The current author-facing frontmatter fields are `title`, `description`, `layout`, `section`, `published`, `revised`, `note`, `summary`, `series`, and `seriesOrder`.
-Set `layout: article` for essay-style pages; the default is the base layout, and article pages must include `published`.

-Some metadata is computed during the build rather than authored by hand. `words` and `readingTime` are derived from the body content and fed into the article layout. `summary` is optional frontmatter that authors can provide; when `description` is absent, the build promotes `summary` into the page description. `section` remains presentational — it controls the header breadcrumb and is inferred from the content directory path when not set explicitly.

-Series are opt-in. `series` names the sequence and `seriesOrder` gives the article's order inside it.
-When a page belongs to a series, the article footer renders the series navigation automatically.

-Only approved components from `src/content-components.tsx` are available inside MDX: `ArticleList`, `Code`, `Hero`, and `DemoWidget`. `DemoWidget` is an island; the rest are static build-time components.
-Most prose should stay prose — components in content earn their place by being genuinely necessary.

-Progressive enhancement handles document-level behavior such as scroll effects and footnote reveals.
-The fixed header itself stays static.
-Islands handle interactive state.
-The two stay separate.
+No extra machinery added just to keep up appearances.

-## Direction
+## Verification

-The CSS is handwritten, layered, and designed.
-The output HTML should be clean enough to read in `view source`.
-The build should stay small enough that one person can hold the whole pipeline in their head.
-If a layer can't be explained plainly, it hasn't earned its place.
+`pnpm test` runs two kinds of checks:

+- co-located unit tests for the content pipeline
+- standalone verifiers for rendered output

+The current verifier set checks:

+- JSX rendering
+- accessibility
+- internal links
+- Atom feed output
+- generated SEO artifacts:
+  - `robots.txt`
+  - `sitemap.xml`
+  - `_headers`
+  - `og-image.svg`

+`site.config.ts` holds shared site and build configuration, including the canonical site URL, browser targets, and performance budgets.

+During `pnpm build`, the final output is checked against budgets for total HTML, CSS, JavaScript, and font weight.
+The build warns as the site approaches the limits and fails if it crosses them.

+CI runs:

+`typecheck → build → test`

+That is the system.
+Small enough to reason about, strict enough to catch drift, and boring in the ways that matter.